 Essential Religious Practices: Court in Review

-In this case, Section 148-B of the Sikh Gurudwaras Act, 1925 was challenged before the Court.
-The impugned section/provision, provided for the setting up of a Gurudwara Board and introduced new members.
-The petitioners’ contention was that Sec.
-148-B infringes Article 26(b) of the Constitution, which grants every religious denomination the right to manage its own affairs in matters of Religion, for it does not allow for direct elections of members of the Board by the Sikh Community.
-The argument advanced by the State of Punjab was that matters of religion in the sense of essential beliefs and practices of the Sikh faith are left untouched by Section 148-B, and even other relevant sections of the principal Act do not interfere with Sikh religion.
-Applying the test of essential religious practices, a % Judge Bench of the Supreme Court upheld the constitutionality of Section 148-B. It was observed that no authoritative text had been placed before the Court to show that direct election by the entire Sikh Community to the Gurudwara Committes in charge of the management was essential to the religion itself.
-Section 148-B provided a method of representation for the extended areas during the interim period and such arrangement was dictated merely by considerations of convenience and expediency, and does did involve any principle of religion.
+The Supreme Court heard a challenge against section 148-B of the Sikh Gurudwaras Act, 1925, which provided for the setting up of a Gurudwara Board and introduced new members.
+The petitioners argued that s.
+148-B infringes Article 26(b) of the Constitution, which grants every religious denomination the right to manage its own affairs in matters of religion, for it does not allow for direct elections of members of the Board by the Sikh Community.
+The argument advanced by the State of Punjab was that matters of religion in the sense of essential beliefs and practices of the Sikh faith are left untouched by section 148-B, and even other relevant sections of the principal Act do not interfere with Sikh religion.
+Applying what is now known as the ‘essential religious practices test’, the Supreme Court upheld the constitutionality of section 148-B. It was observed that no authoritative text had been placed before the Court to show that direct election by the entire Sikh Community to the Gurudwara Committees in charge of the management was essential to the religion itself.

-Questioning the validity of the Tamil Nadu Hindu Religious and Charitable Endowments (Amendment) Act, 1970, the petitioners in the given case claimed a violation of their freedom of religion protected under Articles 25 and 26 of the Constitution.
-Relying on its earlier decisions and the test of essential religious practices evolved thereunder, the Court found the impugned legislation to be constitutionally valid.
-It was held that the purpose of the Act was to regulate secular functions like management and administration, which included appointment of the Archaka.
+Questioning the validity of the Tamil Nadu Hindu Religious and Charitable Endowments (Amendment) Act, 1970, the petitioners claimed a violation of Articles 25 and 26 of the Constitution.
+The Court disagreed.
+It was held that the purpose of the Act was to regulate secular functions like management and administration, which included the appointment of the Archaka.
 It did not however aim to regulate or change the rituals and ceremonies followed in the temples.
 The Court however clarified that while the appointment of Archakas was a secular function, the sect or denomination from which they were to be appointed was to be in accordance with the Agamas as that was essential to and firmly embedded in the religion.

 Upholding the validity of the U.P.
 Sri Kashi Vishwanath Temple Act, 1983, the court drew a distinction between the religious and secular functions of the Temple.
 The impugned Act, it was held, only pertained to the latter, i.e. the secular functions of administration and management of the Temple.
 These were not essential or intrinsic elements to the practice of the religion and the Legislature was thus competent to enact a law that did not entrust the Government with the power to interfere with the day-to-day religious practices.

-An amendment to the Tamil Nadu Hindu Religious and Charitable Endowments in 1970 abolished the practice of appointing religious office holders on a hereditary basis and the constitutionality of this Amendment was upheld by the Court in 1972 in the Seshammal Case.
+An amendment to the Tamil Nadu Hindu Religious and Charitable Endowments in 1970 abolished the practice of appointing religious office holders on a hereditary basis.
+The Court upheld the amendment’s constitutionality in 1972 in the Seshammal Case.
 However, in 2006, a government order was issued directing that Archakas of the temples were to be appointed without any discrimination stemming from customs on the basis of caste or creed.
-This Government order was then challenged on account violation the religious freedom under Article 25 by interfering in essential matters of the denomination of Archakas.
+This Government order was for interfering in essential matters of the denomination of Archakas.
 Relying on the decision in Seshammal, the Court reiterated that though appointment was a secular function, the denomination of the Archakas must be in accordance with the Agamas.
 The Agamas restricted the appointment of Archakas to particular religious denominations.
-Archakas are required to be appointed as per the Agamas and this embodies a long-standing belief that has come to be firmly embedded in the practices immediately surrounding the worship of the image and therefore such beliefs/practice constitute an essential part of the religious practice.
-The right to equality of opportunity under article 16(5) is not violated if a religious office-bearer is required to belong to a particular religion or denomination as per the essential tenets of such religion.
-However, the Court did go on to hold that religious treatise like the Agamas must conform to the constitutional mandate and not practice exclusion on the basis of constitutionally prohibited criterion like Caste.
+However, the Court did go on to hold that religious treatises like the Agamas must conform to the constitutional mandate and not practice exclusion on the basis of constitutionally prohibited criterion like Caste.